Fish and chips: United Kingdom

 A prominent meal in British culture, fish and chips became popular in wider circles in London and South East England in the middle of the 19th century: Charles Dickens mentions a "fried fish warehouse" in Oliver Twist, first published in 1838, while in the north of England a trade in deep-fried chipped potatoes developed.
 It remains unclear exactly when and where these two trades combined to become the modern fish and chip shop industry.
 A Jewish immigrant, Joseph Malin, opened the first recorded combined fish-and-chip shop in Bow, East London, circa 1860; a Mr Lees pioneered the concept in the North of England, in Mossley, in 1863.
 A century later, the National Federation of Fish Friers, which made Malin's its first member, presented a plaque to Malin's as being the world's first fish and chip shop.
 A blue plaque is located at the other main contender for the first fish and chip shop, the present site of Oldham's Tommyfield Market.
 Located in Covent Garden, The Rock & Sole Plaice, dating from 1871, is London's oldest fish and chip shop still in operation.

 The concept of a sit-down fish restaurant—as opposed to takeaway—was introduced by Samuel Isaacs, an entrepreneur from Whitechapel, East London who ran a thriving wholesale and retail fish business.
-Dubbed the 'Fish Restaurant King', Isaacs' first restaurant opened in Lambeth, South London in 1896 serving fish and chips, bread and butter, and tea for nine pence.
+Dubbed the 'Fish Restaurant King', Isaacs opened his first restaurant in Lambeth, South London, in 1896 serving fish and chips, bread and butter, and tea for nine pence.
 It became instantly popular and led to a chain which comprised 22 restaurants.
 Isaacs' trademark was the phrase "This is the Plaice", combined with a picture of the punned-upon fish in question, which appeared in all of his restaurants.
-Isaacs' restaurants were carpeted, had table service, tablecloths, flowers, china and cutlery, and made the trappings of upmarket dining affordable to the working classes.
+Isaacs' restaurants, which had table service, were carpeted and had tablecloths, flowers, china and cutlery, and made the trappings of upmarket dining affordable to the working classes.
 They were located in the Strand and other London locations, as well as Brighton, Ramsgate, Margate and other seaside resorts in southern England.
 Menus were expanded in the early 20th century to include meat dishes and other variations.
-A glimpse of the old Brighton restaurant at No.1 Marine Parade can be seen in the background of Norman Wisdom's 1955 film One Good Turn just as Pitkin runs onto the seafront; this is now the site of a Harry Ramsden's fish and chips restaurant.

 From their first appearance on the British High Street in the early 1860s, fish and chip shops spread rapidly in order to satisfy the needs of the growing industrial population.
 By 1910, there were over 25,000 fish and chip shops across the UK, a figure that grew to over 35,000 shops by the 1930s.
 Since then the trend has reversed, and in 2009 there were approximately 10,000 shops.